kwhitley/itty-router/README.md

 router.kitten('/', request => {}) // Also Valid
 ```

-The itty-router package also exports an interface containing all the HTTP methods.
+The `itty-router` package also exports an interface containing all of the HTTP methods.

 ```ts
 import { Router, Route, IHTTPMethods } from 'itty-router'